-'July Ltd, a non-UK resident trust company, is trustee of the August Trust.
+"July Ltd, a non-UK resident trust company is trustee of the August Trust.
 It always carries out the core activities of the August Trust at its office overseas.
 The beneficiary of the trust has a single one-off meeting with July Ltd at July's Manchester office to discuss the potential release of capital from the August Trust.
 The discussion involves the imposition of certain conditions on the beneficiary before such a release.

-'HMRC view: On the face of it July Ltd by discussing the release of capital and the imposition of conditions with the beneficiary has engaged in a core activity and this has taken place at what is July's permanent establishment in the United Kingdom.
-So prima facie July Ltd is acting as trustee of the August Trust through a permanent establishment.
-However, the whole context has to be looked at - ie, where the decision making on the trust is being carried on and if the meeting in the United Kingdom was a one-off.
+HMRC view: On the face of it July Ltd by discussing the release of capital and the imposition of conditions with the beneficiary has engaged in a core activity and this has taken place at what is July's permanent establishment in the United Kingdom.
+So prima facie July Ltd is acting as trustee of the August Trust through a permanent establishment However, the whole context has to be looked at-i.e. where the decision making on the trust is being carried on and if the meeting in the United Kingdom was a one-off.
 If the trustee took the information from the meetings out of the United Kingdom with them and then discussed and made the decisions outside the United Kingdom, they would not be UK resident.
-If there was any doubt as to where the decision making is taking place we would as part of our considerations consider the frequency of any meetings both within and outside the United Kingdom.'
+If there was any doubt as to where the decision making is taking place we would as part of our considerations consider the frequency of any meetings both within and outside the United Kingdom."

 Assuming that July Ltd's offices are used for the purposes of its trade as a professional trustee generally, it is clear that it carries on a business in the United Kingdom through a permanent establishment here.
-Discussions with a beneficiary in respect of a proposed capital advance are clearly an act undertaken as a trustee of the particular trust concerned and that act is in the course of the trustee's business of providing professional trustee services.
-So the conditions of TCGA 1992, s.
-69(2D) are clearly satisfied.
-The frequency of the meetings is irrelevant.
+Discussions with a beneficiary in respect of a proposed capital advance are clearly an act undertaken as a trustee of the particular trust concerned and that act is in the course of the trustees business of providing professional trustee services.
+So the conditions of the Taxation of Chargeable Gains Act 1992 s.69(2D) are clearly satisfied.
+The frequency of the meetings in respect of the particular trust concerned are irrelevant.